 - Restrict jumping as much as possible until the sutures are removed.

-- Keep the pet WARM & DRY until sutures are removed.
+- Keep the pet WARM & DRY until the incision is healed.

 - Be sure IMMUNIZATIONS are kept up-to-date because your pet’s resistance to disease will be lowered for a few days due to the stress of any surgical procedure

 - Sutures will dissolve.
 A return visit is not necessary unless a complication or concerns develop.